 The exercises and links below tell you more about zooming in and out.

 For understanding how zooming in and out works, follow the following steps one by one:

-1. Click on this link and tell me what you see.
+1. Click on this link.

 3. Now, click on the picture on the upper left hand side on the site and click trough the pictures.
 What do you see?